Lara Croft: Reception and legacy

 Lara Croft holds a Guinness World Record as the "most recognized female video game character", and received a star on the Walk of Game in San Francisco.
 Magazines, including Guinness World Records Gamer's Edition, have also described her as one of the iconic and best female video game character of all time.
 (Note: Several publications have listed her as one of the best video game characters.)
 Game Informer commented that the character is well liked around the world, particularly in England.
 Official U.S. PlayStation Magazine described Croft as "one of today's premier videogame and movie heroes", and Play magazine described her as "3D gaming's first female superstar".
 Hartas called Croft one of the most famous game women, praising her independence.
 Karen Jones of Official U.S. PlayStation Magazine described the character as "one of the biggest stars on the PlayStation".
 In 1998, PlayStation Magazine commented that Lara Croft was one of the most memorable characters on the PlayStation console, and echoed a similar statement in 2004.
 Time magazine writer Chris Taylor called her "the foundation of one of the most successful franchises in video-game history".
+Guinness World Records named the character the best-selling video game heroine, following the Tomb Raider franchise surpassing 100 million units sold, in November 2025.